SU-SWS/ood-giving-campaign/docs/decisions/0006-next-cache-and-storyblok-api.md

 Nextjs Unstable Cache
 * https://nextjs.org/docs/app/api-reference/functions/unstable_cache

+We have added a 'patch' to the Netlify config to bypass the 2MB limit of the default unstable_cache.
+This little 'hack' simply re-imports the existing cache handler. https://github.com/vercel/next.js/discussions/48324#discussioncomment-10542097

 ## Consequences

 * Caching in Nextjs should help mitigate against multiple API calls for the same thing on a single build
 * Developers will need to opt-in to using the cache as it is not a default
 * The utility functions are caching 'indefinitely' as they should be cleared on every build.
+* Had to 'hack' the default cache handler to support responses greater than 2MB.